An African Array C.C. trading as The Safari Index Africa

 - The balance of payment is due 8 weeks (60 days) prior to the commencement date of the client’s itinerary.
 Bookings made within 8 weeks (60 days) prior to departure are subject to full prepayment at the time of confirming the reservation.

-- Safari Index Africa accepts credit cards and EFTs as methods of payment.
+- Safari Index Africa accepts credit cards and electronic fund transfers as methods of payment.
 Cash and traveller’s cheques are not accepted.

 - All rates provided on the Safari Index Africa website are based upon external supplier costs such as air fares, airport taxes, fuel surcharges, accommodation, car hire, park fees and gate fees which are outside of the control of Safari Index Africa.
 These supplier costs are therefore subject to change until final payment has been received or in the instance of air travel, until air tickets have been issued.